UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/2_finetuning_absa_models.md

 ### Fine-tuning Results

 We used the [above code](https://github.com/UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/blob/main/finetune_absa.py) to train differently sized XLM-RoBERTa models without dedicated hyper parameter search.
 Training results for the [Laptop 2014 dataset](https://huggingface.co/datasets/yqzheng/semeval2014_laptops) with the ABSA model are shown in the table below.
-We conducted three runs for every setup evaluating on the test set and provide result ranges.
+We conducted three runs for every setup evaluating on the test set and provide result ranges to showcase the effect of scaling.

 | **model** | **macro F1** | **accuracy** | **min\_gpus** | **min\_gpu\_size** |
 | :-- | :-- | :-- | :-- | :-- |